OP-TED/ted-xml-data-converter/Conversion-Methodology.md

 *This is more of a guide than definitive*

-* If the mapping is simple, and there is no mapping required for "missing" TED elements (that is, no eForms subtypes have this BT as mandatory), choose the Push model, and write \<xsl:apply-templates select\> and \<xsl:template match\> templates.
+* If the mapping is simple, and there is no mapping required for "missing" TED XML elements (that is, no eForms subtypes have this BT as mandatory), choose the Push model, and write \<xsl:apply-templates select\> and \<xsl:template match\> templates.

 * If the eForms element is mandatory according to either the Annex or the documentation (also consider the parent BG), and the TED XML element is not always present, choose the Pull model, and write \<xsl:call-template name\> and \<xsl:template name\> templates.